elizabeth-poggie/elizabeth-poggie/_content/notes/lab-1-intro-to-programming.md

 Hello Poggie !!
 How large of a board would you like to play on today?
 > 3

-Board Generated !!!
+Board generated !!!
 Are you ready to play ?

 +-+-+-+
 | | | |
 +-+-+-+